 Stage two, the phase of adjustment, can last 3-5 years.
 Coming down to earth in stage two is normal.

 The absence of the “honeymoon high” does not mean your marriage is in trouble.
 As with all stages of marriage, good dialogue in your couple will be key in moving through stage two.

 Talk about expectations, and what you might like to see done differently, and remember to give gratitude for what is working well.
 Above all, keep the lines of communication open.

 Stage three: If only they’d change, everything would be perfect!

 In stage three of the stages of marriage, a mini-rebellion occurs.
 You spent the two previous stages of marriage happily finding all the ways you were connected.

 You had so much in common!
 Always on the same page!

-In stage three, you come into your own individual selves, and suddenly you catch yourself thinking about your partner’s way of doing things?
+In stage three, you come into your own individual self, and suddenly you catch yourself thinking about your partner’s way of doing things.
 Completely wrong!

 Stage three, where you feel like you want to change your partner, can last 5-7 years, resulting in the famous “seven-year” itch, a fragile point in marriage where one may have an affair, or opt to end the marriage.